 Consider the lowly bee as an example of shared ministry.
 The queen bee at the heart of a busy hive can produce her weight in eggs each day.
-She appears to be all-important in the life of the colony but she is just one part in a vast organization with 10,000 cells for honey bees and 12,000 cells for larvae!
-Many other ministries beside hers help the hive not only survive but also flourish including guard bees hovering at the entrance to fight off enemies and scent fanner bees to point the way for those flying back to the hive with pollen.
+She appears to be all-important in the colony's life, but she is just one part of a large organization with 10,000 cells for honey bees and 12,000 for larvae!
+Many other ministries beside hers help the hive survive and flourish, including guard bees hovering at the entrance to fight off enemies and scent fanner bees to point the way for those flying back to the hive with pollen.
 Scout bees hunt out new sources of food.
-Other worker bees collect and bring in water, or repair broken-down cells.
-Undertaker bees carry out dead insects, while others beat their wings rapidly to air-condition the hive when it gets overly hot.
-Every class of bee is important and the colony could probably not survive without any one of them.
-This is a beautiful example from nature of what shared ministry in the Body of Christ, the church, should be like.✞
+Other worker bees collect and bring in water or repair broken-down cells.
+Undertaker bees carry out dead insects, while others rapidly beat their wings to air-condition the hive when it gets overly hot.
+Every bee class is essential, and the colony could probably not survive without any one of them.
+This beautiful example from nature shows what shared ministry in the Body of Christ, the church, should be.✞

-Christian body relationships can also be compared to flying geese who support and aid each other.
+One can also compare Christian body relationships to flying geese who support and aid each other.
 They extend their range by flying in a "V" formation.
-Geese slipstream each other and this extends their range by seventy percent.
-Dr. Steven Portugal told the journal "Nature", "The distinctive V-formation of the bird flocks has long intrigued researchers."
+Geese slipstream each other, and this continues their coverage by seventy percent.
+Dr. Steven Portugal told the journal "Nature," "The distinctive V-formation of the bird flocks has long intrigued researchers."
 The Daily Express reports, "Birds fly in a V-formation to make the whole flock more aerodynamic, British researchers revealed.
-A team from the Royal Veterinary College, University of London found the birds matched the wingbeats of others to help reduce drag and stayed in unison to make the flight as easy as possible."
-When the lead bird tired from the wind's buffeting, it dropped back and another replaced it.
+A team from the Royal Veterinary College, University of London, found the birds matched the wingbeats of others to help reduce drag and stayed in unison to make the flight as easy as possible."
+When the lead bird tired from the wind's buffeting, it dropped back, and another replaced it.
 In mist or clouds, they honked to locate one another.
 By flying together, rather than singly, they covered much greater distances.
 Similarly, members of the Household Body need to support each other in the Christian body.
 Two killer whales amazingly swim alongside another that has become sick and cradle it on their backs so it can breathe the air at the surface until it recovers. ✞

-"Who flies the kite?
-'I said the wind; it is my whim; I fly the kite.'"
+"Who flies a kite?
+'I said the wind; it is my whim; I fly a kite.'"

-"Who flies the kite?
-'I said the tail I make it sail; I fly the kite.'"
+"Who flies a kite?
+'I said the tail I make it sail; I fly a kite.'"

 Developing Christian friendships is very important for the Christian in the incredibly complex Mystical Body of Christ.
 Several members of the Mystical Body often combine their efforts to help another in times of need.
 A new Christian, who is an alcoholic, stumbles into a drinking binge.
 When a church friend notices her absence, a house visit and gentle counseling follow.
 A third Christian comes forward to pay the rent.
 The prodigal eventually returns to her proper place in the Mystical Body.
 Saint Paul writes in 1 Corinthians 12.26, "If one part suffers, every part suffers with it; if one part is honored, every part rejoices with it."
 Those outside the Christian faith often see God himself in this kind of small service of developing friendships.✞

 In the Body of Christ, developing Christian friendships strengthen one's faith.
-While developing and maintaining friendships takes time and effort, good friends can improve your mood, help you to reach your goals, reduce your stress and depression, support you through tough times, encourage you as you age, boost your self-worth, focus on others, not yourself and pay attention to what is going on.
+While developing and maintaining friendships takes time and effort, good friends can improve your mood, help you reach your goals, and reduce stress and depression.
+They can support you through tough times, encourage you as you age, boost your self-worth.
+They can help you focus on others, not yourself, and pay attention to what is going on.
 So, developing Christian relationships has long term beneficial effects.
 During the Vietnam Conflict, the Vietcong tried to break the spirit of American prisoners of war.
 Even under torture, it was not their patriotism or conviction that sustained them as much as their friendships with other soldiers in their unit.
 Solitary confinement away from their comrades and disrupted friendships dragged down their fighting spirit more than physical hardship or even torture.✞

-In the Body of Christ, body ministries combine like the separate limbs and organs in the human body to be effective and to grow.
-Ministries combine to fulfill special roles, like the organs and limbs that work together in a human body.
+In the Body of Christ, body ministries combine like the separate limbs and organs in the human body to be active and to grow.
+Ministries combine to fulfill particular roles, like the organs and limbs that work together in a human body.
 Though each part is unique, all body ministries combine to act as one single person.
-Saint Paul explains in 1 Corinthians 12.12, "The body is a unit, though it is made up of many parts, and though its parts are many, they form one body.
+Saint Paul explains in 1 Corinthians 12.12, "The body is a unit, though it comprises many parts, and though its parts are many, they form one body.
 So it is with Christ."✞